skip to main content

 • adults with a mental, physical or learning disability

-• those who provide unpaid care to adults with a mental, physical or learning disability
+• unpaid Carers of adults with a mental, physical or learning disability

 • an authorised person who agrees to manage a direct payment for a person who lacks capacity according to the Mental Capacity Act 2005